American Library in Paris: Founding

 The library's continuing role as a bridge between the United States and France was apparent from the beginning.
 The French president, Raymond Poincaré, along with French military leaders such as Joffre, Foch, and Lyautey, were present when the Library was formally inaugurated.
 An early chairman of the board was Clara Longworth de Chambrun, member of a prominent Cincinnati family and sister of the U.S. Speaker of the House of Representatives, Nicholas Longworth.
 The American Library in Paris quickly became a vital hub of reference services and educational outreach.
 As noted in an operational report from 1923, within just three years of existence, the library's reference room was visited by 35,000 users: 35% Americans, 33% French, 16% English, and 16% other nationalities.
 The library was organized using American methods that were new to France at the time and was home to the Paris Library School which in turn introduced modern librarianship to France.

-Internationally in Europe, the aftermath of World War I and the model of the American Library in Paris saw the development of the new idea of free, open shelf, card-catalogued libraries in some nations, notably in Czech-Slovakia and Poland, in the early 1920s.
+Internationally in Europe, the aftermath of World War I and the model of the American Library in Paris saw the development of the new idea of free, open shelf, card-catalogued libraries in some nations, notably in Czecho-Slovakia and Poland, in the early 1920s.
 By the end of the decade, the library had been a supplier of approximately 8,000 fiction and nonfiction volumes to 62 academic and public libraries in twenty nations from Central Europe to the Near East.
 In 1927, the library determined to create a survey of American-related books held in other collections in Paris, and created a virtual library of American Law.

 A succession of American librarians directed the Library through the difficult years of the Depression.
 It was at this time that the first evening author programs took place at the library, drawing prominent French writers including André Gide, André Maurois, Princess Marie Bonaparte, and Colette for readings.
 Financial difficulties ultimately drove the Library to new premises on the rue de Téhéran in 1936.